 General Assembly Santa Monica has a slew of courses for anyone interested in tech, data, design and business.
 A lot of the workshops are “bootcamps,” which promise to make you proficient in a topic in one intense day-long session.
 The bootcamps are focused on topics like digital marketing, social media, coding, public speaking, visual design and more.
 Once you’ve completed classes at General Assembly Santa Monica you’re ready to take nearby Silicon Beach by storm!

 Are you a whiz in the kitchen or are your knife skills lacking?
-At the Gourmandise School of Sweets and Savories, it doesn’t matter your culinary level.
+At The Gourmandise School, it doesn’t matter your culinary level.
 The program hosts a wide range of cooking classes seven days a week.
 From lessons on how to make Chinese dumplings to Neapolitan pizza to French macarons, there’s something here for everyone.
 Located in Santa Monica Place, Gourmandise prides itself on using only “locally sourced, sustainable ingredients.”